 Culture also plays an enormous part in the success or failure of both initial and ongoing customer experience transformation.
 Spending on silver bullets won’t get it done.
 Companies must invest in the culture over the long term as part of a strategic approach to CX transformation.

 Zappos started with culture first, then products second.
 And Telstra, a leading telecom company in Australia, has undertaken cultural transformation as a priority, trumping other capital-based projects.
 These examples show that it’s possible and profitable to lead with culture.

 4 ways to recognize CX transformation opportunities

 Tactically, company leaders and employees must roll up their sleeves and get down in the dirt to fill in the operational gaps and dig out real ROI.
-We have identified four key success factors:
+We have identified four key success factors in transforming customer experience: